Teaching Children About Child Abuse

-Teaching children how to protect themselves will empower them to stop or prevent any abuse.
+Teaching children about child abuse and how to protect themselves will empower them to stop or prevent abuse.
 As the famous Chinese proverb says, “of all the 36 alternatives, running away is best.”
 Let’s teach our children how to run away from danger.

 Teaching children about child abuse often focuses on stranger danger.
 Every parent has taught their children to be cautious, if not afraid, of strangers.
 The high-profile cases of child abduction reinforce that fear.